LeonardoZanotti/heroku-angular-deploy/README.md

     "npm": "6.14.4"
   }
 ```
 OK, yet in package.json, lets change the scripts.
 Change the start to `"start": "node server.js"` and add `"heroku-postbuild": "ng build --prod"`.
+If you have a `postinstall` script, remove it.

 As example, my final package.json file looks like this:
 ```bash